ms-iot/build2015-robot-kit/README.md

 ## NetworkCommands.cs
 This NetworkCmd class sets up either a client or server stream socket object.
 If the RobotApp is a basic robot, a client object is used.
 A basic robot reads in commands from a networked App, to optionally use along with any locally attached input devices.
 If the App is setup as a remote controller, a server object which listens for connections is used.
 When the App is in a server mode, it writes directional commands out to connected client robots.
 Both modes of the RobotApp utilize the same Controllers classes.

+See the note about how to set the *defaultHostName* string in *MainPage.xaml.cs* above, to set who the host computer is.

 ## package.appxmanifest
 The Capabilities defined in the manifest file, enable networking, and human interface device privileges.
 Be sure to include these within your modified projects.